goreleaser/nfpm/README.md

 ## Status

-* both deb and rpm packaging are working but there are some missing features;
+* both deb and rpm packaging are working but there are some missing features.
-* we need a suite of acceptance tests to make sure everything works.

 ## Donate